Snail Pace Transformations

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

-I like the definition for slow blogging that I found over at JenCarrington.com
+I like the definition of slow blogging that I found over at JenCarrington.com

 It’s when you commit to focusing on quality over quantity in your blogging process

 Slow blogging means you produce fewer blog posts, but those you do produce go into greater depth.
-So instead of posting daily or even a few times a week you post just once a week, or even less than that.
+So instead of posting daily or even a few times a week, you post perhaps just once a month.

 What Are The Advantages Of Slow Blogging?